Learn why the grass isn’t always greener—and what pulls new business owners through this rude awakening—in the Formation of an Entrepreneur, Part 2

 The excitement of starting a business and owning our results is a powerful thing.
 The opportunity to build something new, set many of the rules of the game, and yes, make a lot of money, propels new entrepreneurs to meet and defeat these challenges.
 We’re willing to work to achieve the lifestyle we want.
 The opportunity to invest time and effort in ourselves can drive productivity and engagement that’s unheard of in the corporate world.

 Once we learn the ropes, assemble a great team, scale appropriately, and achieve traction in the business, life changes for the better.
 Those dreams of independence and living a life by design can be achieved.
 And in many cases, true entrepreneurs jump back into startup mode again.
 But this time, they’re wiser and filled with a sense of purpose that makes starting a new venture easier and more fulfilling.

 The Shiny Object Trap is a process that I’ve experienced and witnessed among many colleagues and clients.
 The struggle creates shared experiences that make us tougher people and better business owners.
 And it gives us a sense of pride, accomplishment, and perspective that helps us appreciate what we went through and how far we’ve come.

 In that sense, the Shiny Object Trap might not be a trap at all.
 It’s just the growing pains that many entrepreneurs must experience to grow and succeed.
 Nevertheless, new entrepreneurs should enter the arena with open eyes and be prepared to meet these fulfilling challenges.

-In the next installment of the Formation of an Entrepreneur, we’ll look at some of the mechanics of common new business issues, including real-world examples of how new startups have solved them.
+In the next installment of our Formation of an Entrepreneur series, we look at some of the mechanics of common new business issues, including examples of how new startups solve them.